Category Archives: Jack Carson

 The hated Hays Code limited Brick’s portrayal of sexual desire from Skipper and diminished the original play’s critique of homophobia and sexism.

-These items are the basis of the story and their removal leaves a huge void in the film.
-We assume that Brick had erectile difficulties due to his injuries and drinking but the point is weak and uneven, and also makes the continued mention of Skippy irrelevant.
+These items are the basis of the story, and their removal leaves a massive void in the film.
+We assume that Brick had erectile difficulties due to his injuries and drinking, but the point is weak and uneven, and also makes the continued mention of Skippy irrelevant.

-The Southern traditions and hot summer atmosphere are portrayed wonderfully by Brooks making them feel suffocated and anxious.
-Doom and gloom hovers over the film.
+Brooks wonderfully portrays Southern traditions and the hot summer atmosphere, making the characters feel suffocated and anxious.
+Doom and gloom hover over the film.

-But, a stark change of course with the writing and Williams’s original concept is unforgivable save for all the other elements of Cat on a Hot Tin Roof (1958).
+However, a stark change in the writing and Williams’s original concept is unforgivable, save for all the other elements of Cat on a Hot Tin Roof (1958).

 Oscar Nominations: Best Picture, Best Director-Richard Brooks, Best Actor-Paul Newman, Best Actress-Elizabeth Taylor, Best Screenplay-Based on Material from Another Medium, Best Cinematography-Color